Q & A with Theresa Riethle

 Why choose Bay Path for graduate work in Physician Assistant Studies?

-- Small classes and individualized attention.
-Each class becomes its own family, with students lifting each other up, making sure no one is left behind, and establishing professional colleagues for a lifetime.
+- Dedicated Faculty and Staff who provide individualized attention.
+Faculty and staff work one on one with students to ensure program success.
+Each class becomes its own family, with students lifting each other up, making sure no one is left behind while establishing professional colleagues for a lifetime.

 - Problem-based and inter-professional learning, diverse clinical training sites with excellent clinical preceptors, and faculty who maintain clinical practice in different areas and provide varied perspectives on the curriculum.